 In regards to charm, the principle of ethos applies just as much.
-A charmer isn’t charming with friends and a jerk with family.
-A charmer doesn’t “pour on the charm” in a business deal and turn the cold shoulder to employees.
-A charmer doesn’t praise ego-strokers or belittle people who disagree.
+A charmer isn’t charming with friends and a jerk with family; doesn’t “pour on the charm” in a business deal and turn the cold shoulder to employees; and doesn’t praise ego-strokers or belittle people who disagree.

 Don’t act charming.
 Be charming.

 Not only will you, the charmer, know the difference, but discerning audiences will punish you for trying to pull one over on them.
 In the long run, it’s in your self-interest to integrate the principles of charm into your character.